maxblee/clipivot/README.md

 allowing you to pipe it into and out of other command-line programs.

 `csvpivot` also makes it extremely easy to perform analyses on large datasets, including datasets that exceed the RAM on your computer.
-I used the tool to analyze [the 80 GB ARCCOS dataset](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/) the Washington Post acquired on my computer, which has 16 GB of RAM.
-In all, it took me about 10 minutes to create a CSV of the total number of oxycodone and hydrocodone pills flowing into each ZIP code in the United States between 2006 and 2012.
-That's far less time than it would take me to figure out how to split the data into chunks using `pandas`.
+I used the tool to analyze [the 80 GB ARCCOS dataset](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/) the Washington Post acquired on my laptop, which has 16 GB of RAM.
+In all, it took me about 10 minutes (with the data stored in an HDD external drive) to create a CSV of the total number of oxycodone and hydrocodone pills flowing into each ZIP code in the United States between 2006 and 2012.
+And I didn't have to change any settings to get it to work, like I would've had to in `pandas`.

 Beyond that, if you're already working at the command line, it can simply be convenient to stay there.